- 0.6WTE Permanent / 0.2WTE FT until August 2020

 Band 8a Senior CAMHS Clinician - PRU and YOS

-We are looking for a proactive, highly skilled individual who is passionate about improving health and wellbeing outcomes and providing a high quality service for some of the most vulnerable families in the borough.
+We are looking for a highly skilled CAMHS practitioner who has extensive knowledge and experience of working within education and local authority settings.
+The post-holder will be passionate about improving health and wellbeing outcomes and providing a high quality service for some of the most vulnerable families in the borough.

-The post holder will work as a Senior CAMHS Clinician in the PRU Team (0.6WTE, permanent) and the YOS Team (0.2WTE, 2 year secondment).
+The post holder will work as the Senior CAMHS Clinician for the PRU Team (0.6WTE, permanent) and the YOS Team (0.2WTE, fixed term until August 2020).

 The PRU team:

-The CAMHS in PRU’s team in a small multidisciplinary integrated health care team working to provide direct clinical work to support vulnerable young people, their parents and carers based in the Pupil Referral Units across the borough and offering support, consultation and training to education colleagues in the units.
+The CAMHS in PRU’s team in a small multidisciplinary integrated health care team working to provide consultation and support to the PRU staff teams and wider professional network as well as offering direct clinical work to support vulnerable young people, their parents and carers based in the Pupil Referral Units.
+Trauma informed practice is central to the teams approach.

 The post-holder will be based at Isledon Road TYS-YOS but may need to travel to other LBI/CAMHS bases as part of the role.